Networking Interview Questions

 A backbone network is a fast connection point for numerous local or regional networks (LANs).
 Large amounts of information are usually transported across networks using it.
 The backbone network serves as the hub of a wider network, like the Internet, and connects different subnetworks.
 It is also frequently composed of high-speed, strong links that are employed for data transmission across multiple channels.

-Q. 5: What is Network Topology?
+Q. 5: What is network topology?

 The configuration of systems, ports, and other network equipment in a network is referred to as its topology.
 Additionally, it depicts the connections across and flow of data within the numerous components of a network.